deespater/chip8-emu/README.md

+### Known "out-of-spec" implementation
+- CHIP-8 has it's own VRAM and does not use 4kb or RAM

 ### CHIP-8 instructions implementation progress

 - [ ] 0nnn - SYS addr: Jump to a machine code routine at nnn